AlbertBrand/vue-async-function/lib/README.md

 </script>
 ```

+See the [examples](../examples) folder for a demo project with all examples in JavaScript.
-See the [examples](examples) folder for a demo project with all examples.
+See the [examples-ts](../examples-ts) folder for a demo project with all examples in TypeScript.